slubold/Testing-Frechet-Means-and-Variances/README.md

 # Testing Fréchet Means and Variances

-This directory contains code implementing tests from the paper ''Fréchet Analysis of Variance for Random Objects" by Paromita Dubey and Hans-Georg Müller.
+This repository contains code that implements the tests from the paper ''Fréchet Analysis of Variance for Random Objects" by Paromita Dubey and Hans-Georg Müller.

 Files: